Ad115/python-treet/README.md

 =================================

 Trees are one of the most ubiquitous data structures.
-It is amazing how often we as programmers tend to reimplement the same algorithms for different trees.
+It is amazing how often we as programmers tend to reimplement the same algorithms for different tree formats and stuctures.

 This module defines generic tree-traverse and tree-reduce algorithms that can be used with any tree-like object such as filesystem paths, lists, nested